gowon-bot/gowon/README.md

 # Gowon

-Bot Moment is a Last.FM discord bot in active development.
+Gowon is a Last.FM discord bot in active development.

 ## Syntax